As a roofing company that specializes in asphalt roofing, it’s important that we know everything about it.

 GAF’s long history dates back to 1886, and operating from its Parsippany New Jersey headquarters, GAF is the biggest name on the roofing market, and one of the dominant drivers of the industry.
 GAF’s shingle prices start with their Royal Sovereign & Marquis WeatherMax three-tab lines, then moving up to their Timberline architectural line, before capping off with their Slateline, Camelot, Grand Sequoia, and Woodland Luxury lines.

 GAF’s most popular shingle is by far the Timberline HDZ, which, according to GAF, is the best-selling asphalt shingle in North America.
-Their cheapest available is the Royal Sovereign line, and their longest lasting shingle comes down to either the Timberline HDZ, or one of the luxury lines, depending on the conditions you live in.
+Their cheapest available is the Royal Sovereign line, and their longest lasting shingle comes down to either the new for 2023 Timberline UHDZ, an upgraded version of the HDZ, or one of the luxury lines, depending on the conditions you live in.

 IKO, the only Canadian company on our list, was founded in 1951, with its headquarters in Brampton, Ontario.